 Stories by Andrew Hindes

 Good grammar is like wearing nice clothes for a job interview.
-Sure, it’s important, and failing to do so can be a deal-breaker, but just showing up in a suit and tie is not going to land you the job.
-Similarly, poor writing can be a turn-off for journalists, but merely demonstrating your ability to use a semicolon properly isn’t going to generate press coverage for your company or clients.
+Sure, it’s important, and failing to do so can be a deal-breaker, but just showing up in a suit and tie is not going to land you a job.
+Similarly, poor writing can be a turn-off for journalists, but merely demonstrating your ability to use a semicolon properly isn’t going to generate press coverage.

 A professional bio is a bit like an auto club card, you may not need it very often, but when you do, you’ll be really glad you have one.
 All professionals and business leaders, from athletes to CFOs to pediatricians to DJs, should have at their disposal a few well-written paragraphs recounting career accomplishments.
 A brief bio is indispensable for use in social media profiles, websites, press releases, event programs, brochures, book jackets and more.

 As a PR professional you’re probably aware that client testimonials are an extremely powerful marketing tool.
 The reason they can be so effective is simple: While it’s fine for a business to tell customers and prospects how great its products or services are, it’s much more persuasive when people who have used those products or services sing the company’s praises.